-Pursuant to Part 5 of the Planning Scheme, a Development Application for a Material Change of Use (Dwelling House) in the Tourist Accommodation Zone is Self Assessable.
-However, development for Reconfiguring a Lot is Code Assessable and therefore a Development Application for a Development Permit is required to Douglas Shire Council.
+Pursuant to Part 5 of the Planning Scheme, a Development Application for a Reconfiguring a Lot and Material Change of Use (Dual Occupancy) in the Tourist Accommodation Zone is Code Assessable.

 The category of assessment of the proposed development is not otherwise altered by the Planning Scheme.